 An overview of taking Independent Study Hours

-If you are interested in taking independent study hours with me, I ask that you right a proposal as to what you would like to work on.
+If you are interested in taking independent study hours with me, I ask that you write a proposal as to what you would like to work on.

 The finished proposal should outline three things. . .